 LinkedIn offers U.S. service members and veterans a free 1-year Premium Career subscription, including one year of access to LinkedIn Learning.
 There are three programs, each designed to meet the needs of different servicemembers or veterans.
 They cover the following topics:

 - Transition from Military to Student Life

 Visit the LinkedIn website to get started.
 You will need to verify your service with ID.me, a government-approved verification service.

 Military spouses must start by visiting Military OneSource’s MySECO website to create an account and begin training.
-From there you will have one year of free Premium services.
-This service expires after one year, but will again be available with each Permanent Change of Station (PCS), job loss or career change.
+From there, you will have one year of free Premium services.
+This service expires after one year but will again be available with each Permanent Change of Station (PCS), job loss or career change.

-Veterans should visit LinkedIn’s veteran subscription page and go through ID.me service to verify eligibility.
+Veterans should visit LinkedIn’s veteran subscription page and go through the ID.me service to verify eligibility.
 You must not currently have a Premium subscription in order to qualify.
 This service expires after one year.

 Veterans Affairs Caregivers & Fry Scholars

 If you are a recipient of the VA Program of Comprehensive Assistance for Family Caregivers, you can request one of these subscriptions by sending your full name, full name of the Veteran you are caring for and contact information to: [email protected]